 - Communication material aimed at state DOTs and other transportation agencies that explains why the integration approach and supporting guidance are helpful and how they will be applied; and

 - A stand-alone technical memorandum entitled, “Implementation of Research Findings and Products” (See Special Note B).

-The research plan should build in appropriate checkpoints with the NCHRP project panel including, at a minimum, (1) a kick-off teleconference meeting to be held within 1 month of the contract’s execution date; (2) the face-to-face interim deliverable review meeting to be held at the end of Phase I; and (3) at least two additional web-enabled teleconferences tied to NCHRP review and approval of any other interim deliverables as deemed appropriate.
+The research plan includes appropriate checkpoints with the NCHRP project panel including: (1) a kick-off teleconference meeting to be held within 1 month of the contract’s execution date; (2) the face-to-face interim deliverable review meeting to be held at the end of Phase I; and (3) at least two additional web-enabled teleconferences tied to NCHRP review and approval of any other interim deliverables as deemed appropriate.